I’ve briefly discussed consulting exit options before.

 Business consulting skillsets are a great fit for jobs in asset management and equity research.
 Work for the best consulting firms and target modeling-heavy projects.

 With all consulting exit options into finance, your path is made easier by taking a finance job to begin with.
 Investment banking with prestigious M&A groups offers a better shot at strong private equity and hedge fund exits

 Consulting provides a strong platform for entrepreneurs – you’re exposed to multiple industries, complex business problems, and a wide network of business-savvy people.
 I took this path upon leaving McKinsey.

 - Start a company – this is common across tenures.
 In fact, Bain was started by a former BCG partner!
 A colleague of mine is CEO of GiveReal, if anyone wants to send me a drink.

 - Join a startup – consulting firms are full of entrepreneurial people, and usually have strong startup communities helpful for recruiting.

 That’s it for now.
 Expect the concluding part 2 on Consulting Exit Opportunities tomorrow (topics include graduate school, Fortune 500, and more).

 Thinking about leaving the management consulting field but unsure what’s next?
-Our executive coaching service will help you define what will be a great exit opportunity for you and how to achieve success in your next venture.
+Grab an hour to chat – we will help you rank your exit opportunities and lay out a game plan for how you can achieve success in your next venture.